MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 ## Create a two-node workgroup cluster

-In the following sections you create two-node workgroup cluster with Storage Spaces Direct storage that is capability of hosting Hyper-V virtual machines.
+In the following sections, you'll create two-node workgroup cluster with Storage Spaces Direct storage that is capable of hosting Hyper-V virtual machines.
 The process is composed of the following steps:

-1. **Prepare you servers**.
+1. **Prepare your servers**.
 Each server must have identical users accounts, the Windows Remote Management (WinRM) Trust Host list populated, and a common primary DNS suffix.

 1. **Install the Failover Clustering feature.** Each server must have the Failover Clustering feature installed.

 1. **Validate your configuration.** Run validation tests to confirm each server node can support a workgroup cluster.

 1. **Create the workgroup cluster.** Walk through the steps to create a workgroup cluster with the preconfigured server nodes.

 ### Step 1: Prepare your servers